collowhiz/Housing-Prices-Random-Forest/README.md

 Copy code pip install pandas scikit-learn

 Summary
 This README file provides a clear overview of the code, the steps involved, and their significance.
 It also includes setup instructions for anyone interested in running the code themselves.
-You can save this content in a file named README.md in your GitHub repository to provide context and guidance to users.